codeforbtv/strategic-plan/index.md

 ### Values

+Vermonters value participatory government and civic engagement as manifest in traditions such as Town Meeting Day.
+We believe that by working together we can create and sustain civic software and infrastructure that will improve our communities.
+We recognize the value of sharing both our tools and our data allowing others to build on our work.

 ### Mission

 The mission of Code for BTV is to develop, deploy, and maintain modern civic software and infrastructure for Burlington, Vermont.